- Ph.D. in Mathematics Education, University of Georgia, 2011

 Culturally relevant pedagogy

-Dr. Sharren Thomas is a clinical assistant professor of urban education in the College of Education at Georgia State University.
+Dr. Sharren Thomas is a clinical assistant professor of urban education in the College of Education & Human Development at Georgia State University.
 She serves as program coordinator of the Atlanta Urban Teacher Residency (AUTR) Program and works in collaboration with Atlanta Public Schools.
 She has had extensive experience in working as a mathematics instructional coach, classroom teacher, and department chair.
 Her research interests include urban teacher and in-service teacher preparation, teacher preparation programs in mathematics education and culturally relevant pedagogy in diverse classrooms.

 White, D. Y., Thomas, S., Rhodes, G., DuCluox, K.K.
 (2006).
 “Infusing equity and diversity issues into mathematics method courses: An annotated bibliography.”
 AMTE Connections, 5 – 7.